The Ally Model -

 Learning outcomes :-

-Understanding the impact of how childhood trauma can impact the adult.
+Understanding how trauma from abuse in childhood can impact the adult.

 Signs of a person living with trauma.